Illinois EPA Updates CAAPP Forms: 2026 Changes Explained

 Process Emission Unit

-6. Removed questions related to startup emissions exceedances²
+1. Removed questions related to startup emissions exceedances*

-If you need assistance navigating these recent updates or populating the updated CAAPP Forms for new sources, amendments, renewals, etc., please contact Trinity’s Chicago Office at 630.495.1470, email Rebecca Collins at [email protected], or submit your information at Contact Us – Trinity Consultants.
+If you need assistance navigating these recent updates or populating the updated CAAPP forms for any construction or CAAPP permit applications, please contact Trinity’s Chicago Office at 630.495.1470, email Rebecca Collins at [email protected] or Chloe Reece at [email protected], or submit your information at Contact Us – Trinity Consultants.

 Related Resources